martinklepsch/pseudo-names-error/README.md

 boot from-cljsjs cljs -O advanced -c "{:pseudo-names false}"
 ```

-equally it works if you remove Reagent:
+equally it works if you remove Reagent (not that `reload` task is used):

 ```
 mv src/cljs/test_app/app.cljs reagent.cljs